Ludovic-Lesur/sigfox-device-motherboard/README.md

 The **Sigfox Device Motherboard** is a generic radio platform which can be used in various remote applications using **Sigfox long-range connectivity**.

-The design is an original mix between an evolutive development board and a finished product: multiple GPIOs can be used to extend the board capabilities, while the 80x50mm form factor and its embedded PCB antenna are suited for a final integration.
+The design is an original mix between an evolutive **development board** and a **finished product**: multiple GPIOs can be used to extend the board capabilities, while the 80x50mm form factor and its embedded PCB antenna are suited for a final integration.
 The BOM can also be adjusted according to the targetted use-case.

 The board embeds the following features: